 - 3.1.1 Duties: In all instances, the IEEE Canada Board has the ultimate approval authority over all matters pertaining to the activities of IEEE Canada. - 3.1.2 Structure: The IEEE Canada Board shall consist of the 21 Section Chairs, three Group Committee Chairs, the Regional Student Representative (RSR), Treasurer, Secretary, and the three Presidents, for a total of 30 voting members, as shown in the IEEE Canada Organizational Chart (Appendix A, Chart 4).
-The three Area Chairs, the ICF President, the IEEE Canada Administrator, and the current IEEE Directors Emeriti (if any) shall be ex-officio, non-voting members of the IEEE Canada Board.
+The three Area Chairs, the ICF President, the IEEE Canada Administrator, and the current IEEE Directors Emeriti (if any) and the Parliamentarian shall be ex-officio, non-voting members of the IEEE Canada Board.
 Although not required by MGA, the IEEE Canada Board shall aim for a two to one representation of elected to non-elected officials. - 3.1.3 Communications: The Board shall hold two face-to-face meetings a year.
 The Spring Board meeting may be held in conjunction with the Canadian Conference on Electrical and Computer Engineering (CCECE), while the Fall Board meeting may be held in conjunction with either the IEEE Canada Student Congress, or IEEE Sections Congress, or the Energy and Power Engineering Conference (EPEC), or independently, as determined appropriate from the IEEE Canada timeliness and budget considerations.

-3.4 External Relations Group
+3.4 IEEE Canada Committees

-IEEE Canada has seventeen (17) committees, organized in three Groups: (i) External Relations Group of six (6) committees, (ii) Member Services Group of six (6) committees, and (iii) Publications and Communication Group of five (5) committees, as shown in the IEEE Canada Organizational Chart (Appendix A, Chart 5).
+IEEE Canada has nineteen (19) committees, organized in three Groups: (i) External Relations Group of six (6) committees, (ii) Member Services Group of six (6) committees, and (iii) Publications and Communications Group of seven (7) committees, as shown in the IEEE Canada Organizational Chart (Appendix A, Chart 5).
+Ad-Hoc or Standing Committees may be formed as deemed required by the IEEE Canada Board of Directors.